Dissipative Unimodular Gravity: Linking Energy Diffusion to Bulk Viscosity as an Alternative to $\Lambda$CDM under DESI DR2 Data: Conclusions

 One of the most significant findings of our analysis is that the diffusion parameter $\nu$ is non-negligible across all datasets, indicating that the observations favor a departure from the $\Lambda$CDM dynamics (where $\nu=0$).
 This result suggests that a very small but nontrivial energy nonconservation is compatible with—and potentially preferred by—late-time cosmological data.
 In the non-dissipative case, a positive diffusion function is clearly preferred by the data.
 We also found that the particular UG case with $\xi_{0}=1$ leads to a poor goodness-of-fit and multimodality in the posterior distributions, suggesting that the energy diffusion and bulk viscosity should be treated as independent degrees of freedom to correctly capture the expansion history of the universe.
 The observed shifts in the matter density parameters, $\Omega_{b,0}$ and $\Omega_{DM,0}$, further highlight the active role of the additional UG components in modifying the overall expansion dynamics.

 To clarify why the dissipative and non-dissipative UG models are favored by the data, it is helpful to consider, as a first approximation, that this preference arises from the nature of UG itself.
-From Eq. \eqref{lambda}, the term $\lambda=\Lambda+Q$ can be interpreted as a variable CC.
+From Eq. \eqref{lambda}, the term $\lambda=\Lambda+Q$ can be interpreted as a variable CC, a concept that has been extensively explored in the literature as a motivated alternative to the standard $\Lambda$ term~\cite{Dymnikova:2001jy,Mukhopadhyay:2007ed}.
 While we have already discussed this in the context of the running vacuum to justify our choice for the diffusion function, it is important to understand that this interpretation holds for any choice of $Q$, not just the one adopted in this study.
 On the other hand, while one might argue that the lower $\chi_{\text{min}}^{2}$ of the dissipative UG model is merely due to the additional free parameters, it may also be a direct consequence of the dissipation itself.
 By rewriting Eqs. \eqref{UGfluids} and \eqref{UGpressures} in a form similar to their GR counterparts (Eqs. \eqref{GRfluids} and \eqref{GRpressures}), we can define the effective CC with an effective barotropic index

 where the barotropic index evolves over time.
 This evolution depends on the specific choices for the diffusion function $Q$ and the bulk viscosity $\xi$, given that $\Pi=-3H\xi$ in Eckart’s theory.
 This behavior is particularly interesting as the DESI DR2 Results II show a tension with CMB-derived values, which is alleviated by the $\Lambda$CDM model with a DM component with a time-evolving EoS~\cite{DESI:2025zgx}.
 While a deeper exploration of these considerations is warranted, it remains the subject of future work, as our current aim is to present the novel framework of dissipative UG and provide a preliminary study of its capabilities.